 Non-significant variables were removed from the final model, leaving only age and HCL (Table 5).
-These logistic regression results align with reported results for 2013-2017.
+Gender, region, and intensity of residential setting were not significantly related to mortality in 2019.
+These logistic regression results align with reported results for 2013-2018.